ROCm/rocAL/README.md

     ```

   **Note:**
+  + rocAL_pybind is not supported on OPENCL backend
   + rocAL cannot be installed for both GPU backends in the same default folder (i.e., /opt/rocm/)
   if an app interested in installing rocAL with both GPU backends, then add **-DCMAKE_INSTALL_PREFIX** in the cmake
   commands to install rocAL with OPENCL and HIP backends into two separate custom folders.